davea42/libdwarf-code/README.md

 ### Options to meson on Windows (Msys2)

-All libdwarf builds are automatically shared object (dll) builds.
-No static library libdwarf.a for installation is supported.
+All libdwarf builds are automatically shared object (dll) builds as of 0.7.1.

+With

+    --default-library static

+on the meson command line
+one can build libdwarf as an archive and dwarfdump and the programs built will use the static library.

+The default is shared and can be explicitly chosen by:

+    --default-library shared

 Has the same meson setup reporting as on Linux (above).

 ### Options to configure on Windows (Msys2)

 All libdwarf builds are automatically shared object (dll) builds.
-No static libdwarf.a can be installed.
+No static libdwarf.a can be built.
+If you need static libdwarf.a use meson or cmake.

 Has the same meson setup reporting as on Linux (above).